ishine/DiarizationProject/README.md

 Again, the adosMod3 corpus has been classified into 2 categories, male and female.
 The same python script, filter.py was used for the same.
 The male speakers were annotated by the value 1 and the female speakers were annotated by the value 2 in the ageGenderIQ.sh file.

-The models pretrained, a, b, c, d and the pitch variation model were used for evaluating the datasets.
+The models Pretrained and Pitch Variation model were used for evaluating the datasets.
 The results are tabulated below:

 Model | Female PLDA | Female SC | Male PLDA | Male SC |
 -----|-----|-----|-----|-----|